bitrix24/b24restdocs/api-reference/chat-bots/messages/imbot-message-update.md

 >
 > Who can execute the method: any user

-The method `imbot.message.update` sends updates to a chatbot message.
+The method `imbot.message.update` sends changes to a chatbot message.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||